January 14, 2020

 • Avoid sets that have everything but the kitchen sink; utensils, mixing bowls, and knives tend to be mediocre quality when included in a cookware set.

-• Remember that you don't have to spend a fortune to get good quality, though you should read reviews and educate yourself so you can get exactly what you want without overspending.
+• Remember that you don't have to spend a fortune to get good quality, though you should read reviews and educate yourself so you can get what you want without overspending.

 See also our Stainless Steel Cookware Set Buying Guide.